pionl/pionl/README.md

 > I write mainly PHP code in Laravel with main focus on strict types and DDD.

-My second focus on iOS / NodeJS / writing tools and packages that are used in my/clients projects.
+My second focus is on iOS / NodeJS / writing tools and packages that are used in my/clients projects.

 - 💬 Ask me about **Laravel & PHP**